 - Attempting to expand the scope of the alleged practice beyond originating circumstances.

-- Failing to offer effective and specific evidence to rebut claim of past practice.
+- Failing to offer effective and specific evidence to rebut a claim of past practice.

 - Placing too much stock in “zipper” and similar clauses, and not remembering that courts and labor arbitrators view labor agreements as contracts that govern and reflect dynamic, not static, relationships